hpreston/vagrant_net_prog/nx-os/multinode_ansible_provisioning/README.md

 You will need a Nexus 9000 Vagrant Box.
 You can quickly create your own using the instructions provided in the [box_building](../../box_building) folder of this repo.

-### Ansible 2.2
+### Ansible

-For the provisioner to work, you'll need Ansbile installed.
-Version 2.2 is suggested, though later versions may work.
+For the provisioner to work, you'll need Ansible installed.
+The example playbook uses modules that are available in 2.3+.

 1. Setup Python Virtual Environment